Nyanza, Rwanda: Information for tourists

 The unusual Inyambo cattle with their enormous heavy horns and decorations are the highlight of the tour.
 Visitors may pet a cow and have their photos taken with the cow while a traditional herdsman sings what sounds like a lullaby to the cow.
 Visitors may also try their hand at grinding sorghum, which was traditionally used to make sorghum beer.
 The grounds are nicely landscaped.
-At the entrance where visitors buy tour tickets, there is a small gift shop selling Rwandan crafts, tee shirts, key chains, wooden sculptures, handbags, etc. There is a large covered outdoor restaurant and coffee shop overlooking the gardens behind the restaurant and in front of the modern palace of the king.
-There is also a restroom near the restaurant and a parking lot large enough to accommodate large buses and many cars.

 Another tourist attraction is the Rwesero Art Museum, which is currently in transition to another type of museum and so no longer an art museum, as the art was moved to Kigali.
 The view from the museum of the surrounding hills is breathtaking.
 Currently, the former art museum has a children's art room and many photographs of Rwandans and Rwandan life.
 The large building was built as a residence for the King.
 However, he never lived in it before he left Rwanda.
 The former art museum has a large parking lot and a small gift shop selling the usual Rwandan crafts, tee shirts, etc., as well as some toys and stuffed animals.

 On the road to the former art museum on the left hand side is the large, multi-storied Nyanza District Office Building, overlooking the large park.
 The immigration office is located in this building.

-Nyanza town has a number of hotels and motels.
-The two largest are The Heritage Hotel and Dayenu Hotel.
-They each have upscale restaurants and are located in the center of town.
-The Dayenu Hotel has an outdoor swimming pool and beautiful grounds, including an outdoor bar.
-The nearest motel to the bus station is The New Life Motel, which also serves food and has a bar.
-Also close to the bus station is the Inyambo Motel.
-On the way into town near the Bank of Kigali is the Free Motel.